|

 along with his dog.

-In those days of limited mobility, small rural edifices such as cabanes, cabanons, maisonnettes des
+small rural edifices such as cabanes, cabanons, maisonnettes des

 champs, vide-bouteilles, grangettes, masets, etc., were